 St. Louis for Kids grew out of community efforts to address the problems of youth violence and delinquency.
 Founded originally in 1996 as the Regional Violence Initiative, Inc., the St. Louis for Kids name and mission were adopted in 2000.
-St. Louis 2004 played a key role in forming St. Louis for Kids after its citizen forums identified strong afterschool programs as critical to addressing the issue of youth violence.
+In 2004, St. Louis for Kids continued its efforts after citizen forums identified afterschool programs were critical and needed to be changed when addressing the issue of youth violence.
 St. Louis for Kids was charged with meeting a pressing need for a central afterschool resource to provide information, technical assistance and advocacy.

 The United Way agreed to fund the CDCA charge; that it would, within two years, develop a system of performance standards which all United Way child care centers would be required to meet.
 Thus CDCA became the only social service agency created by the United Way.

 - CDCA was founded in 1969 as a result of the deep interest of a number of childcare center directors in establishing a central organization for child care support.
 United Way agreed to fund the CDCA charge (within 2 years, we would develop a system of performance standards which all United Way childcare centers would be required to meet.)
 The CDCA became the only social service agency created by United Way.